verrynatalia/verrynatalia/blog-projects/_posts/2023-04-09-primer-stat-concepts.md

 ---
 layout: post
-title:  "Primer on statistical concepts for social workers using AI for decision-making"
+title:  "Primer on statistical concepts for social workers using AI-powered tools for decision-making"
 date:   2023-04-09 09:43:00
 category: projects
 ---